venki666/BeagleBoneBlack-Labs/InstallImageBBB.md

 Note that all images with *eMMC* file names are flasher images that will flash the eMMC.
 All images with *ipk* file names are run from the SD card.
 ### In Linux:

-$ sudo -s \\
+$ sudo -s
-(type in your password) \\
+(type in your password)

-zcat Angstrom-Cloud9-IDE-eglibc-ipk-v2011.10-core-beaglebone-r0.img.gz \> /dev/sdX
+$zcat Angstrom-Cloud9-IDE-eglibc-ipk-v2011.10-core-beaglebone-r0.img.gz \> /dev/sdX

-exit
+$exit

 Or for the img.xz:
 $ sudo -s
 (type in your password)

-xz -dkc Angstrom-Cloud9-IDE-eglibc-ipk-v2011.10-core-beaglebone-r0.img.xz \> /dev/sdX # exit
+$xz -dkc Angstrom-Cloud9-IDE-eglibc-ipk-v2011.10-core-beaglebone-r0.img.xz \> /dev/sdX # exit

 PS: The SD card location of your device should be replacing the term /dev/sdX
 ----